albenoit/DeepLearningTools/README.md

 A quick presentation of the system is available [here](https://docs.google.com/presentation/d/1tFetD27PK9kt29rdwwZ6QKLYNDyJkHoCLT8GHweve_8/edit?usp=sharing), details are given below.

+This work has been facilitated by intensive experiments conducted on the JeanZay French supercomputer (Grant 2020-AD011011418) (http://www.idris.fr/jean-zay/)

 ## Main ideas put together:

 * Training a model defined with tf.keras to manage training, validation and export in a easy and systematic way (no more forget your favorite methodology, callbacks from one experiment to the other).